 Today's automated solutions enable a range of simple FDP inspection tests that far exceed the capabilities of human inspectors in terms of reliability and objectivity, and yield much greater ROI in application.In this 30-minute webinar, Radiant's Hubert Kostal describes three key benefits of imaging colorimetry for automated inspection of FPDs and offers:

 Machine vision inspection has been a boon to many industries—from electronics to packaging to medical devices—by automating repetitive quality inspection tasks.
 However, traditional machine vision systems simply cannot equal the precision and judgement of human inspectors when it comes to examining low-contrast features, for example, or assessing the scope and severity of defects.
-Machine vision systems may miss a large percentage of defects in challenging applications
+Machine vision systems may miss a large percentage of defects in challenging applications like inspec

 You’re in the driver’s seat of your car, glancing at the map on your GPS display to navigate the journey.
 Meanwhile, your spouse is in the passenger seat, using a display interface in the center console to adjust the temperature and air flow inside the car for everyone’s comfort.
 And your kids are strapped in the back seat, heads bent together over a shared tablet that’s playing the latest Pixar video release to keep them entertained on the drive.